Luis Garcia Player Props: Nationals vs. Cubs

-The Washington Nationals and Luis Garcia, who went 2-for-4 with a double last time in action, take on Hayden Wesneski and the Chicago Cubs at Nationals Park, Tuesday at 7:05 PM ET.
+After going 1-for-4 with an RBI in his last game, Luis Garcia and the Washington Nationals take on the Chicago Cubs (who will start Marcus Stroman) at 7:05 PM ET on Wednesday.

-In his last appearance, he had two hits (going 2-for-4 with a double) against the Cubs.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Luis Garcia Game Info & Props vs. the Cubs